ccaglak/phptools.nvim/readme.md

 - `:PhpNamespace` generates namespace for the file
 - `:PhpGetSet` -- public array $routes =[]; generates getter setter or both on cursor
 - `:PhpRefactor` -- inline selected text to function/method -- more will be added
-- `:PhpArtisan` -- removed because felt like this should be plugin it self
 - `:PhpCreate` -- Create Class, Interface, Enum, or Trait in current file with namespace

 ## Install -- no default keymaps